AndreFelipeMachado/terraform-aws-jmeter-distributed-load-test-infra-auto-az/README.md

 ```

 By default, it will spin up an `t2.small` [not a free tier] instance with `sa-east-1` availability zone.
 Refer to the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-types.html) for more information.

+At this version, the "public_subnet_cidrs" is the only type used at code, ignoring "private_subnet_cidrs" config.

 To configure other input variables, refer to the [documentation](https://registry.terraform.io/modules/QAInsights/jmeter/aws/latest?tab=inputs#optional-inputs).